-All disturbed areas that will not be disturbed again within fourteen (14) days shall be temporary stabilized with sand, mulch, and/or other appropriate measures within seven (7) days of grading or clearing operations ceasing.
+All disturbed areas that will not be disturbed again within fourteen (14) days shall be temporarily or permanently stabilized with seed, mulch, and/or other appropriate measures within fourteen (14) days of grading or clearing operations ceasing.
 It is very important that disturbed soil be stabilized as soon as possible to prevent sediment run-off.
+For slopes 3:1 or steeper, they must be temporarily or permanently stabilized within seven (7) days of grading ceasing on those slopes.

-Handbook shall be provided for all construction ingress/egress points for all construction projects including single lot construction.
-This is required in order to prevent mud, sediment, and debris on Jonesborough streets and public ways at a level acceptable to the public works director or building inspector.
-Mud, sediment, and debris brought onto streets and public ways must be removed by the end of the day by machine, broom or shovel to the satisfaction of the public works director.
-Failure to remove said sediment, mud or debris shall be deemed a violation of this chapter.
+(15.)
+A stone construction exit per the Tennessee Sediment Control Handbook shall be provided for all construction ingress/egress points for all construction projects including single lot construction.
+This is required in order to prevent mud, sediment, and debris on Jonesborough streets and public ways at a level acceptable to the Public Works Director or Building Inspector.
+Mud, sediment, and debris brought onto streets and public ways must be removed by the end of the day by machine, broom or shovel to the satisfaction of the Public Works Director.
+Failure to remove said sediment, mud or debris shall be deemed a violation of this ordinance.

-It is the contractor's responsibility to prevent sediment from leaving the construction site and this includes sediment leaving the site by way of run-off flowing out the entrance or by vehicular tires carrying the sediment into the street.
-If there is run-off flowing down the construction exit to the street, a mountable stone berm shall be used to direct the run-off to sediment control devices adjacent to the exit.
+It is the contractor's responsibility to prevent sediment from leaving the construction site and this includes sediment leaving the site by way of runoff flowing out the entrance or by vehicular tires carrying the sediment into the street.
+If there is run-off flowing down the construction exit to the street, a mountable stone berm or equivalent measures shall be used to direct the run-off to sediment control devices adjacent to the exit.
 The use of smaller stone or gravel other than shown in the Tennessee Sediment Control Handbook is not permitted.

-- (16) Proposed structures; location (to the extent possible) and identification of any proposed additional building, structures or development on the site. - (17) A description of on-site measures to be taken to recharge surface water in to the ground water system through infiltration, if appropriate for the site. - (18) The plan must have the seal of the professional engineer responsible for creating the plan.
-The stamped and signed plan, if approved, shall be copied and be the official plan that must be available in the field during construction. (as added by Ord. #99-12, Sept.
-1999; and replaced by Ord. #2001-13, Sept.
-2001; Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - 11-208.
+- (16.)
+Proposed structures; location (to the extent possible) and identification of any proposed additional building, structures or development on the site. - (17.)
+A description of on-site measures to be taken to recharge surface water in to the ground water system through infiltration, if appropriate for the site. - (18.)
+The Plan must have the seal of the design professional responsible for creating the Plan.
+The stamped and signed Plan, if approved, shall be copied and be the official Plan that must be available in the field during construction. - 11-208.
 Plan must contain measures to meet approved standards.
-The drainage and sedimentation control plan shall contain measures that will ensure development, construction or site work will meet or exceed the following standards: - (1) The development fits within the topography and soil conditions in a manner that allows stormwater and erosion and sedimentation control measures to be implemented in a manner satisfactory to the Jonesborough

-Planning Commission.
-Development shall be accomplished so as to minimize adverse effects upon the natural or existing topography and soil conditions and to minimize the potential for erosion.
+The Stormwater Plan shall contain measures that will ensure development, construction or site work will meet or exceed the following standards: - (1.)
+The development fits within the topography and soil conditions in a manner that allows stormwater and erosion and sediment control measures to be implemented in a manner satisfactory to the Jonesborough Planning Commission.
+Development shall be accomplished so as to minimize adverse effects upon the natural or existing topography and soil conditions and to minimize the potential for erosion. - (2.)
 Plans for development and construction shall seek to minimize cut and fill operations.
 Construction and development plans calling for excessive cutting and filling shall be justified to the Jonesborough Planning Commission.